 Why It Matters

 At present, eu-osl-conax has no impact on internet routing or infrastructure.
-If the registrant later advertises prefixes and establishes peering, it could become a BGP participant and influence traffic paths.
+If the registrant later advertises prefixes and establishes peering, it could become a BGP entity and influence traffic paths.
 Until operational evidence appears, its impact is negligible and the name should be treated as a pre-operational holder.

 What Public Sources Show